-• The Common | ProcessState configuration parameter is set and a method for recording the data changes with process monitoring is configured.

-For detailed information about configuring the recording of data changes, see One Identity Manager Configuration Guide.

-• To access archived data in the TimeTrace and in reports, the One Identity Manager History Database must be declared in the One Identity Manager database.

-There are different ways to establish a connection to the One Identity Manager History Database:

-- Method 1: Establish a connection to the One Identity Manager History Database through an application server. - Use this method for accessing the One Identity Manager History Database over an encrypted connection.
-For more information, see Connecting a One Identity Manager History Database through an application server on page 29. - Method 2: Establish a direct connection to the One Identity Manager History Database.

-This method uses an unencrypted connection to access the One Identity Manager History Database.
-For more information, see Establishing a direct connection to a One Identity Manager History Database on page 31.
+- The Common | ProcessState configuration parameter is set and a method for recording the data changes with process monitoring is configured. - For more detailed information about logging changes to data, see the One Identity Manager Configuration Guide. - To access archived data in the TimeTrace and in reports, the One Identity Manager History Database must be declared in the One Identity Manager database. - There are different ways to establish a connection to the One Identity Manager History Database: - Method 1: Establish a connection to the One Identity Manager History Database through an application server. - Use this method for accessing the One Identity Manager History Database over an encrypted connection.
+For more information, see Connecting a One Identity Manager History Database through an application server on page 30. - Method 2: Establish a direct connection to the One Identity Manager History Database. - This method uses an unencrypted connection to access the One Identity Manager History Database.
+For more information, see Establishing a direct connection to a One Identity Manager History Database on page 32.